 - Negate N: Meaningful only in signed number operations.
 Set to 1 if a negative result is produced.

 - Extend X: Functions as a carry for multiple precision arithmetic operations.

-and these are generally decided by ALU.
+These are generally decided by ALU.

 So, these are the different registers which are operating for a specific purpose.